My most unusual custom furniture client request yet!

 My client actually commissioned website Ron Pardini of CIFX Studios, to re-create the skull and cross bones for the pirate bed.
 He is the artist that created the original castings on the ride at Disney!
 I’m telling y’all….this girl meant business!!!
 She and her husband had dreamt of owning a bed like this for years…and they were not going to cut any corners!

 And in the same way that I painted the cherubs…I painted the trim in my go-to gold paint Modern Masters Metallic Olympic Gold.
 (You can also purchase the larger quart size if you use it and love it as much as I do!)
 I use this gold on many of my furniture pieces and you can read my previous post on how to add subtle gold accents here.

 I added a single Damask Stencil placed haphazardly across the center painted space.
-I first stenciled with the Black Bean.
-After this dried…I placed the stencil directly over the “painted stencil” and lightly dabbed along the edges…or a single size…no two alike…. with a sponge that I had lightly tapped into the Olympic Gold.
+I first stenciled with the Caviar.
+After this dried…I placed the stencil directly over the "painted stencil" and lightly dabbed along the edges…or a single size…no two alike…. with a sponge that I had lightly tapped into the Olympic Gold.
 It was exactly the look I was after!
 I love when that happens!!!